 - a.
-Participants in the Supersport class must only use the approved and listed suspension units for that season.
-The price limits are: - Fork: For the fork kit, including all parts such as but not limited to cartridge, springs (1 set), adjusters, fork caps, blanking inserts, seals, bushes but excepting oil and fitting, the price limit is €2200 excluding tax. - ii.
-Shock Absorber/RCU: For the complete shock absorber / RCU including but not limited to spring (1 of), pre-load adjuster and length/ride height adjuster, the price limit is €2000 excluding tax. - b.
-The approved products from the suspension manufacturers must be available to all participants at least one (1) month before the first round of the MotoAmerica Superbike season and remain available all season.
-The products must be available within six (6) weeks of a confirmed order. - c.
+Fork: For the fork kit, including all parts such as but not limited to cartridge, springs (1 set), adjusters, fork caps, blanking inserts, seals, bushes but excepting oil and fitting the price limit is €2200 excluding tax - b.
+Shock Absorber/RCU: For the complete shock absorber / RCU including but not limited to spring (1 of), pre-load adjuster and length/ride height adjuster the price limit is €2000 excluding tax - b.
+The eligible products from the suspension manufacturers must be available to all participants at least one month before the first round of the MotoAmerica season and remain available all season.
+The products must be available within 6 weeks of a confirmed order. - c.
 Setting parts and tuning parts must be provided by the suspension manufacturers to all customers/ teams/ participants using the manufacturer's products.
 These parts can be used by all participants during the season.
-These parts shall be available for immediate delivery to all teams/customers. - d.
-Teams may not modify any part of the forks or shock absorber; all setting parts must be supplied by the suspension manufacturer and available to all teams/riders.
+These parts shall be available for immediate delivery to all teams/customers.